bevacqua/paqui/README.markdown

 This command will guide you through a set of questions, and then create the bare bones structure for a client-side package.

+## `paqui build`

+Builds the package and produces a minified version, too.

 ## `paqui deploy`

-This command publishes an updated version of our library to all of the configured package management systems.
+This command publishes an updated version of our library (after internally running `paqui build`) to all of the configured package management systems.

 ## **.paquirc**